shiruken/hackintosh/README.md

     ![NVMExpress TRIM Support](Screenshots/Post_TRIM.png)

+## Fix CPU Type in About This Mac

+For some reason, About This Mac and System Report do not properly identify the processor and list it as an 'Intel Core i9' instead of an 'Intel Core i7.'
+This can easily be fixed by using Clover Configurator to set the CPU Type to `0x0705` and rebooting.

 ### Final Clover Configuration

 A sanitized version of my final config file can be found in [`EFI/CLOVER/`](EFI/CLOVER/).
 Each section of the configuration in Clover Configurator is also documented below.